Giovanni Merlini: Life

-He also became a close friend and confidante to Pope Pius IX (who once served as the Archbishop of Spoleto).
+He also became a close friend and confidant to Pope Pius IX (who once served as the Archbishop of Spoleto).
 He joined the pope during the latter's exile to Gaeta after losing the Papal States to the Roman Republic and asked the pope to extend the Feast of the Precious Blood to the entire church in 1849.
 Merlini made this request not long after their arrival in Gaeta and had suggested to the pope that he do this if he ever regained possession of the Papal States.
-Pius IX gave the matter consideration but then on 30 June 1849 the French took Rome and returned the Papal States to the pope upon the Roman Republic's capitulation.
+Pius IX gave the matter consideration, but then on 30 June 1849, the French took Rome and returned the Papal States to the pope upon the Roman Republic's capitulation.
 Merlini learnt in correspondence that the pope would assent to his request which he saw to on 10 August 1849 in which the pope applied the feast to the General Roman Calendar.
 Pius IX was also a benefactor to the order and helped them set up houses in Alsace and Bavaria while aiding in establishing the order's motherhouse in a convent adjacent to the Santa Maria in Trivio church in Rome.

 Merlini succeeded Fr.
 Biagio Valentini as the order's third Moderator General on 28 December 1847 after having served as the interim leader since 26 August due to Valentini's declining health.
 His tenure saw the order expand into the United States of America.

 Merlini died in 1873 after he sustained injuries in a traffic collision in Rome near the Santa Maria in Trivio church.
 The last thing he did before he died was to forgive the coachman who had run into him.
 His remains were interred in Campo Verano but later exhumed and relocated in March 1946 to the Santa Maria in Trivio church next to his friend Gaspare del Bufalo.
 Fr.
 Enrico Rizzoli succeeded him as the order's fourth Moderator General.